imgntn/samsung-smartTV-packager/README.md

 TO USE --

-first:
+first <code>cd</code> into the folder containting this repo and:

 <code>npm install </code>

 then:

-<code>node samsungpackager.js folderToArchive APPID APPTITLE SERVERIP logFolderToDelete<code>
+<code>sudo node samsungpackager.js folderToArchive APPID APPTITLE SERVERIP logFolderToDelete<code>

 *the logFolderToDelete parameter is optional